shtrausslearning/shtrausslearning.github.io/docs/markdown/bio-portfolio.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](https://www.kaggle.com/code/shtrausslearning/biological-sequence-operations)

 In this project we look to create python classes which allow us to work with biological sequences.
 Similar to the classes `Seq` & `SeqRecord` in **[biopython](https://biopython.org)**  The implemented classes form the basis of future library additions,  however with various additional operation options.
-The library allows to read and work with both **FASTA** and **genbank** formats and allow for
+The library allows to read and work with both **FASTA** and **genbank** formats.
+Do some basic exploratory data analysis of sequences & annotate different parts of the sequence.
+The created classes have been implemented in **[biopylib](https://github.com/shtrausslearning/biopylib)** library

 ![sequence](images/compareseq2.png)